-Secondary eligible recipients must provide students with the opportunity to participate in a CTE program that is classified as High Skill, High Wage, and/or High Demand^{}...AND
+Secondary eligible recipients must provide students with the opportunity to participate in a CTE program that is classified as High-Skill, High-Wage, and/or High-Demand ...
+AND http://lmsresources.labormarketinfo.com/wec/2013 2014 stw occ list.pdf.

 Secondary eligible recipients must ensure that academics are an integral component of all Perkins-funded CTE programs.